 - Project Management-15 Credits

-A range of assessment methods are adopted including continuous coursework assessment, presentations and reports as well as examinations.
+The range of assessment methods adopted includes continuous coursework assessment, presentations and reports as well as examinations.

-The delivery of the programme is complemented by a range of visits to construction sites where students are able to appreciate theory in context.
+The delivery of the course is complemented by a range of visits to construction sites where you will be able to appreciate theory in context.

 After your studies

-Students are encouraged to progress to postgraduate study within the school which provides a range of relevant Master's programmes.
-In particular, students may decide to enter the MSc in Construction Property Management, MSc Construction or MSc Property Development.
+You will be encouraged to progress to postgraduate study within the school, which provides a range of relevant Master's courses.
+In particular, you may decide to enter the MSc in Construction Property Management, MSc Construction or MSc Property Development.

 Details can be found on the courses section of the website.

 Nearly all our graduates go straight into employment, where they are well paid and work in challenging jobs.
-Graduates have found employment in private practice, contracting organisations, commercial organisations and local/central government in Britain, Europe, the Middle and Far East, North America, Australia and New Zealand.
+Our graduates have found employment in private practice, commercial organisations, local and central government.